lyons-zhang/lyons-zhang.github.io/_posts/2018-09-13- Polar-Coding-Notes.md

 So,
 <center>$$P(\text{block error}) \approx {[f^{1/2}(1-f)^{1/2}]}^d \equiv {[\beta(f)]}^d$$</center>
 where $$\beta(f) = 2f^{1/2}(1 − f)^{1/2}$$ is called the **Bhattacharyya parameter** of the channel.
+Any symmetric B-DMC can be represented as a collection of binary symmetric channels (BSC’s).

 ![Bhattacharyya]({{ https://github.com/lyons-zhang/lyons-zhang.github.io }}/update/201809/Bhattacharyya.svg){:.aligncenter}